coursesAM/APL108/README.md

 - Stress and strain matrices in the cylindrical coordinate system; Equations of equilibrium in the cylindrical coordinate system
 - Axisymmetric deformations: combined extension-torsion-inflation of a cylinder
 - Bending of beams having symmetrical cross-section
-- Shear center, Shear flow in thin and open cross-section beams; Euler Bernoulli and Timoshenko beam theories; beam buckling
+- Shear center, Shear flow in thin and open cross-section beams; Euler-Bernoulli and Timoshenko beam theories; beam buckling
 - Energy methods, Reciprocal relations, Castigliano’s theorem, Deflection of straight and curved beams using the energy method
 - Various theories of failure and their application

 ## Course References
-This course is based on three textbooks:
+This course is based on two textbooks:
 *  Archer, Cook, Crandall, Dahl, Lardner, McClintock, Rabinowicz, Reichenbach, *"An Introduction To The Mechanics Of Solids"*, Tata Mcgraw Hill, 2012
 *  Kumar, Ajeet, *"Solid Mechanics for Undergraduates - Using Vectors and Tensors"*, White Falcon Publishing, 2024.
-*  Boresi, Arthur, *"Advanced Mechanics of Materials"*

 Other references
+* Boresi, Arthur, *"Advanced Mechanics of Materials"*, Wiley, 2019
 * Solid Mechanics (NPTEL) by Prof. Ajeet Kumar [[video link](https://www.youtube.com/playlist?list=PLp6ek2hDcoNALS0KiBAUiCwrTrvil2vL3)]
-* Srinath, L.S., *"Advanced Solid Mechanics"*, Elsevier, 2018.
+* Srinath, L.S., *"Advanced Solid Mechanics"*, Tata-MgGraw-Hill, 2008.
-* Hibbeler, R. C., *"Mechanics of Materials*", Prentice Hall, 2014Timoshenko, S.P. and Goodier, J.N., *"Theory of Elasticity"*, McGraw Hill, 2017.
+* Hibbeler, R. C., *"Mechanics of Materials*", Prentice Hall, 2014
+* Timoshenko, S.P. and Goodier, J.N., *"Theory of Elasticity"*, McGraw Hill, 2017.
 * Sadd, M.H., *"Elasticity: Theory, Applications and Numerics"*, Elsevier, 2005